-B800 Text is a text-mode screen dump, and under x86 real mode (such as used by DOS) can be copied byte for byte into memory starting at B800:0000, causing the data to appear on the screen.
+B800 Text is a text-mode screen dump, and under x86 real mode (such as used by DOS) can be copied byte for byte into video memory starting at B800:0000, causing the data to appear on the screen when the video card is in text mode.
 It is most often used to display the final text screen after quitting a game, with the DOS prompt appearing on the last line once the game has terminated.

 |Full CGA 16-color palette|